Introduction — The Bench in Istanbul

 Second, Atlético are competing on three fronts this season — La Liga, Champions League, and Copa del Rey — and Simeone is managing Álvarez's workload accordingly.
 Twenty-five league matches for roughly 1,700 minutes works out to about 68 minutes per game: not full deployment, but a deliberate strategy to keep his most important attacker fresh for the decisive stretch.

 Then there is the emergence of a new generation.
-Giuliano Simeone — the coach's 22-year-old son — has established himself as a regular on the right flank.
-Almada rotates through the creative midfield role.
+Giuliano Simeone — the coach's 23-year-old son — has established himself as a regular on the right flank.
+Alex Baena and Thiago Almada rotate through creative midfield roles.
 Griezmann remains devastatingly effective from the bench. Álvarez now operates within a more fluid attacking unit, swapping positions with these players in real time.
 The 4-4-2's rigid front two has expanded into a trident option, and Álvarez's range of movement has widened as a result.

 The Champions League has provided the stage he once craved.
-Five goals in nine matches — a brace in the 5-1 group-stage demolition of Frankfurt, further strikes against Union Saint-Gilloise, Inter, and PSV, plus a goal in the first-leg playoff away at Club Brugge (3–3) — represent a scoring rate of 0.55 per match.
+Five goals in nine matches — a goal and two assists in the 5-1 league-phase win over Frankfurt, further strikes against Union Saint-Gilloise, Inter, and PSV, plus a goal in the first-leg playoff away at Club Brugge (3–3) — represent a scoring rate of 0.55 per match.
 Last night, February 24, Atlético beat Club Brugge 4–1 at the Metropolitano (7–4 on aggregate) to advance to the round of 16. Álvarez played 58 minutes before being substituted, his energy conserved for the battles ahead.
 For a player who watched the 2023 final from the bench, the symbolism is unmistakable.

 At City he was "the second option."
 At Atlético he became "the first option."
-Now he is evolving into something more: the first option who simultaneously designs the team's entire attack.
-That transition is where year two finds him.
+Now he appears to be evolving into something more: the first option who simultaneously helps design the team's attack.
+Behind the strong form of Lookman and Sørloth, that transitional phase is where year two finds him.

 Conclusion — What It Means to Be Stained by Cholismo